Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: Introduction

 In addition to the more abstract statements on global well-posedness, we have included several concrete applications as well.
-These includes the following well-known equations: \begin{itemize} \item Allen-Cahn equation (phase separation), see Theorem \ref{t:allen_Cahn_intro} below; \item Coagulation dynamics \cite{FH21_coagulation} (used in chemistry in rain formation); \item Several types of Lotka-Volterra equations (predator-prey systems); \item Brusselator (chemical morphogenetic processes), see Theorem \ref{t:brusselator_intro} below. \end{itemize} Several of the global well-posedness results for the above equations appear to be completely new (even without transport noise), and our regularity results seem new for each of these equations.
-In the next subsection, we first discuss further details in the scalar setting $\ell=1$ and the system case ($\ell\geq 2$) separately.
+These include the following well-known equations: \begin{itemize} \item Allen-Cahn equation (phase separation) - Theorem \ref{t:allen_Cahn_intro} and \ref{t:global_well_posedness_general}. \item Coagulation dynamics \cite{FH21_coagulation} (used in chemistry and rain formation) - Theorem \ref{thm:coagulation}. \item Several types of Lotka-Volterra models (predator-prey systems) - Theorems \ref{thm:SymbLotka-Volterra} and \ref{t:Lotka_Volterra}. \item Brusselator (chemical morphogenetic processes) - Theorems \ref{t:brusselator_intro}, \ref{t:brusselator_three} and \ref{t:Brusselator}. \end{itemize} Several of the global well-posedness results for the above equations appear to be completely new (even without transport noise), and our regularity results also seem new for each of these equations.
+In the next subsections, we discuss further details in the scalar setting $\ell=1$ and the system case ($\ell\geq 2$) separately.